Bong-Sizes-Guide_ea4ec747-b423-4baa-81bc-bdaf246a998c

 Inhalation Technique and Lung Capacity

 How you hit your bong matters just as much as what you put in it.
-If you’re not fully clearing a large bong chamber, some of that THC-rich smoke is just sitting there, getting stale or dissipating.
+If you’re not fully clearing a large bong chamber, some of that rich smoke is just sitting there, getting stale or dissipating.
 Smaller bongs allow for more controlled, efficient hits, ensuring you get the most out of each bowl.
-Additionally, deeper, slower inhales give your lungs more time to absorb THC, enhancing the overall effect.
+Additionally, deeper, slower inhales give your lungs more time to absorb the smoke, enhancing the overall effect.

 Water Level and Filtration